What To Do if a Process Server Arrives With a Court Summons

 Dealing With A Court Summons

-A court summons is a serious occurrence.
+A court summons can be a serious occurrence.
 It is of the utmost importance that you arrive promptly for all scheduled court dates and that you make all necessary deadlines.
 Failure to do so can lead to even worse legal problems than the initial summons.
+It is wise not to avoid a court summons if you receive one.

 Arriving In Court